davidrbourke/DVA-C02/EC2.md

 - Storing data on Virtual Drives (EBS)
 - Distributing load balancing (ELB)
 - Auto-scaling Groups (ASG)
-- Bootstrapping - run scripts on start up, e.g. installing software
+- Bootstrapping - run scripts on start up, e.g. installing software.
+Create a Bash script in **EC2 User Data** to automate EV2 instance start up operations.

 IP is dynamic by default.
 A new IP is generated for the VM between restarts.